lammps/lammps/doc/src/Packages_details.rst

 **Contents:**

-Additional compute styles that are less commonly used.
+Additional command styles that are less commonly used.

 **Supporting info:**